 Minimize and Downsize with Tiny Home Living – 10 steps to reducing consumption

-With the release of Michael Guerra's new Compact Living book approaching, we look at how Sebastian and his partner free themselves from unnecessary clutter and reduce their rent and utility costs by living in a small attic room and see how downsizing allowed them to explore their artistic interests.
+Sebastian explains how he and his partner free themselves from unnecessary clutter and reduce their rent and utility costs by living in a small attic room and see how downsizing allowed them to explore their artistic interests.

 When my partner and I moved out of our modern, spacious one bedroom house to go and live in my parent’s cold, rooftop attic room, we had to seriously reconsider the amount of stuff we had accumulated over the years.

 Our house was large and private, with plenty of room for our collections of books and furniture but over time, with work and university commitments, it became increasingly difficult to manage such a large space.
 With itchy feet and an urge to travel, paying the rent dropped down the priority list and we moved back home into the attic room.

 With such a drastic reduction in space, we immediately realised we had to severely downsize.
 Our cheap thrifty restorations of furniture from the local dump provided us with ample storage space for necessary and essential items but everything else had to go!

 Embrace Simplicity - Throw out Anything you don't Need!

 William Morris once famously said: “Have nothing in your house that you do not know to be useful, or believe to be beautiful.”
 In other words, most of us hoard too many dust-ridden items for no good reason.
 Inspired by these simple but wise words and a new found discovery of the increasingly large ‘small homes movement’, (pun very much intended) we struck a deal whereby we would sell, chuck or give away at least one item a day.